 In this example you will have (4 * 2) = 8 threads connected in the queue.
 Each thread will delay 500/1000 = 0.5 second before pushing a new message.
 You will have max 16 TPS.

 Accordingly with Oracle documentation, if the instance execution itself (the time between the two most recent message publications) exceeds the value of minimumDelayBetweenMessages, no delay will be added (hence the name "minimumDelay...").

-It means that setting the minimumDelay you will set the maximum TPS, that can be lower in case your thread transaction execution time is higher than the minimumDelay parameter.
+This means that when you set the minimumDelay, you will also set the maximum TPS.
+This can be lower in case your thread transaction execution time is higher than the minimumDelay parameter.